 Continue providing your child's care at home.
 If you are still concerned about your child, call NHS 111 - dial 111.

-However, it’s important to accept that we don’t yet have all the answers (especially as we’ve only known about COVID-19 for the past few months) and that whatever we do is an educated guess, based on the scientific data available at the time and from the experiences from other countries; no current approach to reopening nurseries and schools is failsafe.
-However, based on the data we currently have, we are not expecting that reopening schools will result in a surge of unwell people that will overwhelm NHS services.
-Most importantly, we need to acknowledge that doing nothing is not a feasible option at this point, especially for the most vulnerable children in society.
+No approach to nurseries and schools is entirely fail-safe.
+However, not sending children to school should be a last resort only if all other measures to control the pandemic have failed.
+The impact of school closures during the 1st lockdown was hardest on the most vulnerable children in society.
 We currently have over 4.5 million children in the UK living in poverty (over 1 in 3 children).
 These are the children that have suffered most from lockdown, either from an educational perspective due to less access to home schooling compared to children from better off families, or as a direct impact on their physical or mental wellbeing in households with domestic abuse, parental substance misuse or parental mental health issues.
-These issues have worsened over the period of lockdown and have widened the inequality gap.
-Keeping schools closed will worsen social mobility and the future costs to the education system of attempting to rectify this will be substantial.
+These issues worsened over the period of lockdown and have widened the inequality gap.
+Schools being closed will worsen social mobility and the future costs to the education system of attempting to rectify this will be substantial.
 The economic cost of lost income and productivity among parents, many of whom will have had to work less in order to provide childcare and home-schooling also falls disproportionately on lower-income families, where parents are less likely to have jobs that allow them to work from home in flexible ways.
 This is why it is so important for us all to do our part to minimise the risk of infection in children and teachers in schools.

 What is PIMS?